SmartAnswer

 ShareAnswerConfidence Score

-a Japanese martial art based on diverting an attacker’s energy to resolve conflict
+a martial art based on this philosophy

 Source links: